University of ancient Taxila: University

-According to John Marshall, Taxila emerged as a centre of learning after the Persian conquests due to its geographical position, "at the North-Western gateway of the subcontinent," and the "cosmopolitan character of her population." archaeological and textual evidence indicates that it also functioned as a Jain seat of learning, with Jain shrines and monks present at the site alongside other Śramaṇa traditions.
-Its later became Brahmanical and buddhism seat of learning.
-According to Frazier and Flood, the highly systematised model of education helped establish a major university at the site, which served both Śramaṇa and Vedic traditions. and later Nalanda (mid 5th century CE), Odantapuri (8th century CE), and Vikramashila (late 8th century CE).
-These institutions not only taught religious texts but also the different theoretical disciplines associated with the limbs or the sciences, which included disciplines such as linguistics, law, astronomy and reasoning.
-Taxila was particularly renowned for Medicine, and the Arts, but both religious and secular subjects were taught, and even subject such as archery or astrology in.
+According to John Marshall, Taxila emerged as a centre of learning after the Persian conquests due to its geographical position, "at the North-Western gateway of the subcontinent," and the "cosmopolitan character of her population."
+It started as a Brahmanical seat of learning.
+According to Frazier and Flood, the highly systemized Vedic model of learning helped establish Buddhist Mahavihara at the site, and later Nalanda (mid 5th century CE), Odantapuri (8th century CE), and Vikramashila (late 8th century CE).
+These Buddhist institutions not only taught Vedic texts and the ritual but also the different theoretical disciplines associated with the limbs or the sciences of the Vedas, which included disciplines such as linguistics, law, astronomy and reasoning.
+Taxila was particularly known for Vedic science, medicine, and the arts, but both religious and secular subjects were taught, including subjects such as archery or astrology.

-According to John Marshall, "In early Buddhist literature, particularly in the Jatakas, Taxila is frequently mentioned as a university centre where students could get instruction in almost any subject, religious or secular from to mathematics and medicine, even to astrology and archery."
-The role of Taxila as a center of knowledge grew stronger under the Maurya Empire and Greek rule (Indo-Greeks) in the 3rd and 2nd centuries BCE.
-In the early centuries CE it was a prominent centre of Jain and Brahminical and Buddhist scholarship as well.
+According to John Marshall, "In early Buddhist literature, particularly in the Jatakas, Taxila is frequently mentioned as a university centre where students could get instruction in almost any subject, religious or secular, from the Veda to mathematics and medicine, even to astrology and archery."
+The role of Taxila as a center of knowledge grew more prominent under the Maurya Empire and the Indo-Greeks rule in the 3rd and 2nd centuries BCE.
+In the early centuries CE it was a prominent centre of Buddhist scholarship as well.

+Archaeological and literary evidence indicates that it also functioned as a Jain seat of learning, with Jain shrines and monks present at the site alongside Buddhism.
+Excavations at Sirkap by John Marshall revealed numerous small and large temples, some of which he identified as Jain shrines on the basis of their architectural similarities with sites such as Kankali Tila in Mathura.
+Jain literary traditions record that the site once housed more than 500 Jain temples and served as a seat of Jain learning.

 It was not a university in the modern sense, in that the teachers living there may not have had official membership of particular colleges, in contrast to the later Nalanda university in Bihar.

 The destruction by Toramana in the 5th century CE seem to have put an end to the activities of Taxila as a centre of learning.

+The ancient university is regarded as the site for the composition and compiling of several pivotal works of Sanskrit literature, including the Arthaśāstra of Kauṭilya, the Aṣṭādhyāyī of Pāṇini, and the Pāñcatantra of Viṣṇuśarman.